Howie Rosenberg on Discovering a System for Baby Boomers

 I always mention my blog so that people know that I have a central location where they can always find me no matter where we originally connected.
 I am in the process of adding more content on a regular basis.

-What has given you the most traffic to your blog, and what has been the best free SEO hack that you’ve done on it?
+What has given you the most traffic to your blog, and what has been the best free SEO hack that you have done on it?

 Some Instagram and FB traffic, but no real focused strategy until now with Twitter and Instagram.
 I have not really focused on SEO up until this point other than the default setting that came with the blog setup (The blog is provided by an affiliate company that I work with, so they provide a lot of default things like plugins and SEO).